 Non-Euclidean games in development

 Recently there are several cool non-Euclidean game projects in development!
 Hypermine and HyperBlock are very promising, but unfortunately the development is going slow recently :(

 - Hypermine — this is a Minecraft-like in three-dimensional hyperbolic space.
 The screenshots in the Gallery are quite impressive, and the development is progressing quite well!

 - HyperBlock — another Minecraft-like.
-This uses H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
+The video linked shows H2xR geometry, i.e., a hyperbolic plane with the ‘z’ coordinate working in Euclidean way.
 Three-dimensional hyperbolic space will also be featured in HyperBlock.

 - Non-Euclidean billiards in VR — the idea of mapping a real right-angled square table to a hyperbolic right-angled pentagon, or spherical right-angled triangle, is very cool!

 - Spaceflux —the existing videos show “fractal geometry”, but the plans in the kickstarter page mention hyperbolic geometry and even non-isotropic geometry (Solv).

 - Asteroids (1979) — when you go through the east edge of the world, you appear on the west edge; similarly for north or west.
 This is a two-dimensional flat manifold without boundary (called a flat torus).